-Many people are attracted to Berlin for the food and history, but digital nomads typically decide to stay for the strong startup and freelancer culture.
+Many people are attracted to Berlin for the food and history, but digital nomads typically decide that staying in the strong startup and freelancer culture.
 With world class museums, excellent transportation, cheap eats and affordable accomodations this is one capital city you can get comfortable in.
 Most people also speak English, but it’s highly recommended to learn and memorize common questions and phrases.
 Berlin has an active entrepreneur and startup community, and there are plenty of great coworking spaces to check out.
 Weekend trips here are a must, as there are many interesting places nearby.
 Be sure to spend some time in southern Germany and explore the neighboring countries of Poland and the Czech Republic.